-Michael Møller is the 12th Director-General of the United Nations Office at Geneva (UNOG).
+Michael Møller retired in 2019 as the 12th Director-General of the United Nations Office at Geneva (UNOG).
 Mr. Møller has over 38 years of experience as an international civil servant in the United Nations.
 He began his career in 1979 with the United Nations High Commissioner for Refugees and worked for the United Nations in different capacities in New York, Mexico, Iran, Haiti, Cyprus and Geneva.

 In 1995-1997, he served as Senior Political Adviser to the Director-General of UNOG.
 Between 1997 and 2001, he was Head of the Office of the Under-Secretary-General for Political Affairs at United Nations headquarters; between 2001 and 2006 he was Director for Political, Peacekeeping and Humanitarian Affairs in the Office of the Secretary-General, while serving concurrently as Deputy Chef de Cabinet of the Secretary-General for the last two years of that period.